davetron5000/importscour/README.markdown

     git-config --add importscour.srcdir src/java

-Note that for each source file you check in, a class file must exist in the classes root, or ImportScour can't run.
+Note that for each source file you check in, a class file must exist in the classes root.
+If the class file is missing, ImportScour will (by default) throw an exception and abort your commit.
+If you set `importscour.ignoremissingclasses` in your configuration, these sources would be skipped (bypassing the entire thing; just compile before you commit; it's a good practice anyway)

 ## Todo